francisconunesnavarro/devcase-streaming/README.md

 The data collected should then be printed on standard output or on a file or returned via an HTTP GET request.
 This is up to you to decide.
-You have freedom of choice also on choosing the output format, as long as it can be easily interpreted by another program **and humans**.
+You have freedom of choice also for the output format, as long as it can be easily interpreted by another program **and humans**.

 <details>